Avirup221/Touchless-Interaction/README.md

 This repository showcases a collection of computer vision projects, demonstrating various techniques and applications.

 ## Projects
-Hand Gesture Calculator:
+Hand Gesture Calculator
-Gesture Volume Control:
+Gesture Volume Control
 Hand Gesture with AI